nidza07/nidza07.github.io/QC-docs/general usage.md

 This documentation is completely unofficial.
 It has no connection to the Playroom staff at all, other than a link to the shortcuts reference, and a FAQ page, written by the English Playroom staff.
 However, an attempt was made to document all the available Playroom features, and make it as comprehensive as possible, so that every option has a clear description and explanation.

 As the Playroom receives frequent updates, this documentation should be kept up to date as well.
-If you notice something that was changed, and is no longer accurate, contact me so I can correct it.
+If you notice something that has changed, and is no longer accurate, contact me so I can correct it.
 My Playroom username is Nikola, and this documentation will hopefully help you know how to send me a private, or a permanent message.

 Note: This documentation is still a work in progress.
 The incomplete sections I  am already aware of, or just things to do in general are in a separate [internal notes file](notes.md).
 You can help expand or complete them.